Omontys lawsuit on anaphylactic shock side effects, attorneys ready to file your claim in 2014

 Omontys was approved for use in the United States by the FDA in 2012.
 It was supposed to work by making use of its active ingredient, which was known as peginesatide.
 This substance basically replaced the work that was supposed to be done by a hormone that naturally occurs in the body known as erythropoietin, as this is a hormone that stimulates the growth of red blood cells.
 Clearly, adding red blood cells to the circulatory system is of great benefit to those with anemia.

 It wasn’t long before allegations of ominous Omontys side effects began to emerge.
 The most troubling side effect was a serious allergic reaction to the drug known as anaphylactic shock.
 Anaphylactic shock is a sudden, fast-moving and total body reaction to something, and common examples of anaphylactic shock include the way that some people react to bee stings or most people react to the venom of poisonous snakes when bitten.

 Of course, people are at least somewhat ready to deal with this emergency if they are bitten by a snake, but when they are taking anemia medication they are most likely not expecting a fight for their lives.
 Early symptoms of anaphylactic shock include:

 - Abdominal pain

 - Skin redness

 Several people allegedly died from anaphylactic shock after using Omontys, and as a result the medication was recalled in the United States in order to prevent the possibility of additional deaths from occurring.

 However, that doesn’t mean that everyone who was harmed by this drug has had an opportunity to stand up and protect his or her legal rights.
-If you or someone you love has suffered in this manner, contact the Omontys side effects lawyers at the Hood National Law Group, today to schedule a free initial consultation.
+If you or someone you love has suffered in this manner, contact the Omontys side effects lawyers at National Injury Help, today to schedule a free initial consultation.